Construction

 Onshore cables

-The Mona Onshore Cable Corridor will be approximately 18km in length and the cables will be buried underground.
-Having collated all consultation feedback, the Mona project team have now chosen our single onshore cable route and will be talking to landowners over the coming months, so that we can continue to refine down our cable corridor to one that is approximately 75m wide.
+The Mona Onshore Cable Corridor will be approximately 15km in length, with a width to allow up to four cable circuits to be installed.
+The cables will be buried underground.
+The Mona project team have chosen our single onshore cable route and will continue talking to landowners, in order to further refine down our cable corridor to one that is approximately 74m wide.

 Once the cable installation work is completed and commissioned, the temporary haul road will be removed and the ground reinstated using stored subsoil and topsoil.
 All temporary construction compounds and temporary fencing will be removed, field drainage and/or irrigation will be reinstated and the land will be restored to its original condition.
 Where practicable, consideration will be given to early restoration of sections of the Mona onshore cable corridor.